Snapchat/KeyDB-docs/docs/replication.md

 Read-only replica
 ---

-Since KeyDB 2.6, replicas support a read-only mode that is enabled by default.
+Replicas support a read-only mode that is enabled by default.
 This behavior is controlled by the `replica-read-only` option in the keydb.conf file, and can be enabled and disabled at runtime using `CONFIG SET`.

 Read-only replicas will reject all write commands, so that it is not possible to write to a replica because of a mistake.
 This does not mean that the feature is intended to expose a replica instance to the internet or more generally to a network where untrusted clients exist, because administrative commands like `DEBUG` or `CONFIG` are still enabled.
 However, security of read-only instances can be improved by disabling commands in keydb.conf using the `rename-command` directive.